SAN JOSE, CALIFORNIA, USA, March 15, 2024 –

 Dave Lo Presenting on Concrete Design

-What advancements do you see in the design of concrete in the next couple of years?
+What advancements do you see in concrete design over the next few years?

-What is your experience like in construction vs design of concrete?
+What is your experience like in the construction versus the design of concrete?

 For most of the attendees, this event presented a first glance at what the industry is like.
-What advice did you have for these students who are just getting their feet wet in structural engineering?
+What advice would you give to students just starting their journey in structural engineering?

 Dinesha Kuruppuarachchi, Dr. Akthem Al-Manaseer, and Bishal Nayak